Home

 Computing the Canvas Coordinates: The Long Way

 Let's start with the horizontal angle of view.
-In the previous chapters, we introduced the equation to compute the angle of view.
-It can easily be done using trigonometric identities.
-If you look at the camera setup from the top, you can see that we can trace a right triangle (Figure 6).
-The adjacent and opposite sides of the triangles are known: they correspond to the focal length and half of the film's horizontal aperture.
-However, they must be defined in the same unit to be used in a trigonometric identity.
+In the previous chapters, we introduced the equation to compute the angle of view using trigonometric identities.
+If you observe the camera setup from the top, you'll notice that we can outline a right triangle (Figure 6).
+The adjacent and opposite sides of the triangle are known: they correspond to the focal length and half of the film's horizontal aperture.
+However, to use these in a trigonometric identity, they must be defined in the same unit.
 Typically, film gate dimensions are defined in inches, and focal length is defined in millimeters.
-Generally, inches are converted into millimeters, but you can convert millimeters to inches if you prefer; the result will be the same.
-One inch corresponds to 25.4 millimeters.
-To find the horizontal angle of view, we will use a trigonometric identity that says that the tangent of an angle is the ratio of the length of the opposite side to the length of the adjacent side (equation 1):
+Usually, inches are converted into millimeters, but you can convert millimeters into inches if you prefer; the result will be the same.
+One inch is equivalent to 25.4 millimeters.
+To find the horizontal angle of view, we will use a trigonometric identity that states that the tangent of an angle is the ratio of the length of the opposite side to the length of the adjacent side (equation 1):

 If we want to avoid computing the trigonometric function tan(), we can substitute the function on the right-hand side of equation 1:

-To compute the right coordinate, we need to divide the whole equation by 2.
-We get:
+To compute the right coordinate, we simply divide the whole equation by 2:

-Computing the left is trivial.
-For example, here is a code fragment to compute the left and right coordinates:
+Computing the left coordinate is straightforward.
+For example, here is a code snippet to compute the left and right coordinates:

 float filmApertureWidth = 0.980;